 First, we’re going to saturate our ears with a very rich riser that will follow the planetary approach.
 This will create a certain expectation for the follow-up sound that we will break (a bit).
 To create the sound of the swell, I’ve used two instances of the String Swell Short preset from the Cinematic Trailer library, along with some original content.
 The final riser sounds like this:

 Now we’re going to abruptly cut almost all of the sounds used in the swell and leave only a transient of the hit and a low-end drop.
 This will create a feeling of void which fits perfectly with the space theme of the clip and grabs our attention as we feel the sudden lack of sound.

-Tip 4: Shape through automation
+Tip 4: Shaping your SFX through automation

 Parameter automation is essential when dealing with repetitive content and the boxer scene is the perfect example of that.
 In this scene, we will be creating variation using some handy Weaponiser features and then we will shape our scene through various levels of automation.

 There’s a lot of punching in this clip and we need to make it varied.
 Tracklaying would take quite some time so we will use some of the features of Weaponiser to get a wide range of non-repetitive assets by making a fresh preset.
 I have taken various assets of boxing pad work and added them to separate banks in Weaponiser.
 Then I have set those banks to randomise so that the plugin does not play them back in the same order.
 As we have four different banks, five assets each, we now have 5 x 5 x 5 x 5 = 625 possible asset combinations!
 To make it even better, we’ll slightly randomise the playback speed of the sample to get pitch variation.
 I think we are covered for this scene!